 Figure 5.
 The scene was generated in Blender to represent a hilly topography (left) with 10 GCPs (center), distributed throughout the scene and a 3m cube placed in the center (right).

 A camera was created in Blender with parameters meant to emulate a Sony A5000 camera with a 16-mm lens and 5456 x 3632 (20 Mp) pixel sensor.
 This particular camera was chosen, as it is a popular choice for UAS imagery acquisition.
 An array of simulated camera stations was placed on a flight path to create a ground sampling distance (GSD) of 1.00 cm and an overlap and sidelap of 75% each.
 To remove imaging on the edge of the simulated topographic surface, the inner 100m x 100m of the topography was selected as the area of interest (AOI).
 The trajectory consisted of 77 simulated camera stations distributed across 7 flight lines with nadir looking imagery, as shown in Figure 5 (leftmost sub-figure).
-To generate imagery that was more representative of a real-world scenario with a UAS, white Gaussian noise (σ = 1 m) was added to the camera translation in each of the three dimensions and white Gaussian noise (σ = 2°) was added to the camera rotation about each of the three axes.
+To generate imagery that was more representative of a real-world scenario with a UAS, white Gaussian noise (σ = 1 m) was added to the camera translation in each of the three dimensions to simulate uncertainty in the true UAS trajectory due to UAS navigation GPS uncertainty.
+This uncertainty was added to the actual position of the simulated camera when the image was rendered, and was accounted for in the reported trajectory used in SfM processing.
+White Gaussian noise (σ = 2°) was also added to the camera rotation about each of the three axes to simulate a UAS which does not always take perfectly nadir imagery.
 Imagery was then rendered using Blender Internal Render Engine with the default 8-sample antialiasing enabled.
 The processing to render the imagery took 2 hours and 50 minutes on the workstation described earlier.